GoAMATEUR/EE356-Project1-Threshold-selection/README.md

 ##### 3.3.
 Multilevel threshold selection

 For 2D image containing more than one interesting object class, multilevel thresholds are needed to select.
 The means of the clusters in the histogram of gray values of boundary points correspond to thresholds of different segments in the image, exclusive of the background.
+Example: ```22.bmp```, ```23.bmp```.

 ## Results